-ARTES is delighted to announce that thanks to the generous support of CEEH (Centro de Estudios Europa Hispánica), we are able to award one £3,000 scholarship each year for PhD students registered for a full- or part-time doctoral degree at a UK university who are working on any aspect of Spanish or Hispanic visual culture before 1900.
+Thanks to the generous support of CEEH (Centro de Estudios Europa Hispánica), ARTES awards one £3,000 scholarship each year for PhD students registered for a full- or part-time doctoral degree at a UK university who are working on any aspect of Spanish or Hispanic visual culture before 1900.
 The scholarship is intended to contribute towards the costs of tuition, living and/or research, and therefore students with full funding are not eligible.
 The deadline for all applications is 31st January each year, successful applicants are informed by 15th March, and the Awards Ceremony is held at the ARTES AGM in the same year.
 Please read the general guidelines below.

 Scholarship application guidelines